On Asymptotics of Optimal Stopping Times: Computing behaviour

-In Table \ref{T:vn}, we compute the asymptotic behaviour of $v_n$ in the limit that $n \rightarrow \infty$ for a number of common pdfs which have support with no upper bound.
-The exponential, normal, gamma, and Weibull densities all decay exponentially as $y \rightarrow \infty$, and the asymptotic behaviour of $v_n$ is therefore given by \eqref{2:vn exp}.
-The Pareto density decays algebraically as $y \rightarrow \infty$, and in this case the asymptotic behaviour of $v_n$ is given by \eqref{2:vn exp}.
+Using similar methods to the previous examples, the asymptotic behaviour of $v_n$ may be computed for a wide range of common distributions.
+Table~\ref{T:vn} contains the large-$n$ asymptotics for a number of common distributions.

 These densities contain a number of parameters, some of which are required to satisfy particular conditions.
-The exponential distribution requires $\beta > 0$, while the normal distribution permits arbitrary $\mu$, but requires $\sigma > 0$.
-The gamma distribution requires $\alpha > 0$ and $\beta > 0$, and the function $\gamma$ represents the lower incomplete gamma function, discussed in \cite{DLMF}.
+The normal distribution permits arbitrary $\mu$, but requires $\sigma > 0$.
+The gamma distribution requires $\alpha > 0$ and $\beta > 0$, and the function $\gamma$ represents the lower incomplete gamma function, found in \cite{NIST:DLMF}.
 We also assume that $\alpha \neq 1$ for the purposes of the calculation shown here.
 The $\alpha = 1$ case requires a different analysis, and corresponds to the exponential distribution.
-The Weibull distribution requires $\beta > 0$ and $k > 0$.
-The Pareto distribution requires $\beta > 0$, and we prescribe that $\alpha > 1$ in order to satisfy the requirement that $h(y) = o(y^{-1})$ as $y \rightarrow \infty$.
+The Pareto distribution requires $\beta > 0$ and $\alpha > 1$.

+The uniform distribution requires $a < b$, while the triangular distribution requires $a < c < b$.
+The Wigner distribution requires $R > 0$, and the beta distribution requires $\alpha > 0$ and $\beta > 0$.
+In the expression for the beta distribution, the function $B(\alpha, \beta)$ represents the standard beta function, while $B(y; \alpha, \beta)$ represents the incomplete beta function (see \cite{NIST:DLMF}).

 The function $W$ denotes the Lambert-W function.
 The asymptotic expressions for $v_n$ associated with the normal and gamma distributions can be further simplified by observing that the argument of the Lambert-W function becomes large in the asymptotic limit, and